5 Benefits of Embedded Integration Platforms for SaaS Products

 Build and maintain integrations easily

 An embedded integration platform starts with a low-code builder that enables non-devs (such as onboarding and support) to build, deploy, and support integrations.
-The best platforms also allow devs to write code when needed to address any integration scenarios.
+The best platforms also allow devs to write code for integrations as needed, whether a bit of code for a specific connector or snippet, or an entire integration.

-In this manner, your devs can focus only on the areas where they can add outsized value to your integrations, freeing up most of their time for core product development.
-Integration development fits into existing dev systems and processes since the integration platform provides an SDK, API, and CLI to support the way your devs need to work.
+In this manner, your devs can focus on the areas where they can add outsized value to your integrations, freeing up more of their time for core product development.
+Integration development fits into existing dev systems and processes since the integration platform provides an SDK, API, and CLI to support the way your devs need to work, and lets them write integrations in their favorite IDEs.

 Deploy them to many customers with different configurations